boopathi/2-sw/README.md

-# service-workers demo
+# 2-sw

-2 service workers one controlling `/` and another controlling `/page-1/`
+An experiment with 2 service workers, one controlling `/` and another controlling `/page-1/`.

 Any static web server.
 For example,